drhsqlite/pikchr/doc/userman.md

 If a block object contains text annotations, the "`fit`" attribute causes the width and height to be adjusted so that the object neatly encloses that text.
-The "`fit`" attribute only considers text that is priviously defined for the object, or in other words text annotatioons that occur to the left of the "`fit`" keyword.
+The "`fit`" attribute only considers text that is previously defined for the object, or in other words text annotations that occur to the left of the "`fit`" keyword.
 The width and height can be adjusted further after the "`fit`" keyword, for example to provide a larger margin around the text.
 Click on the following script to see the difference that the